gofractally/psibase/doc/psidk/src/format/schema.md

 - Don't reorder or drop fields from a tuple
 - Don't add new fields at the beginning or middle from a tuple
-- Don't add non-optional fields to the end from a tuple
+- Don't add new non-optional fields to the end of a tuple

 ## Built-in Types